Tukhchar massacre

 The Tukhchar massacre (Тухчарская резня) was an incident during the War in Dagestan which was filmed and distributed on tape, in which Russian prisoners of war were executed.
 Throughout the battle, Russian soldiers reported finding taped executions of Russian officers and men.
 Some videos were later sold as snuff films and ended up being posted online.
-One tape created in September 1999 showed six Russian servicemen, five as young as 19, who were conscripts, being executed by Chechen and Dagestani militants.
-The method was piercing the trachea, also known as beheading.
+One tape created in September 1999 showed six Russian soldiers, who were conscripts, being executed by Chechen and Dagestani militants.
+Their throats were slashed and then they were beheaded.

 Background

 On 7 August 1999, Chechen militants leading the Islamic International Peacekeeping Brigade Shamil Basayev, Ibn al-Khattab, Ramzan Akhmadov and Arbi Barayev, invaded the neighboring Russian republic of Dagestan in support of the Shura of Dagestan separatist rebels.
 Several battles ensued following a border clash with Bagautdin Kebedov, and on 10 August, they announced the birth of the "independent Islamic State of Dagestan" and declared war on "the traitorous Dagestani government" and "Russia's occupation units".